 I’m not sure of the exact numbers, but Malcolm took the time to tell us the town had about 100 inhabitants, 10 pubs, three brothels, and a general store.
 He seemed quite proud of that.
 All on one main street.
 A graveyard with six graves is about the only thing the bush isn’t reclaiming.

 And we did get to walk through a couple of caves on the farm, complete with glow worms, and underground streams.

 We’ve heard a few 4wheelers over the years complain that the Smiths charge an access fee to cross their land, and that you should avoid it when doing the tunnel trip.
 I disagree entirely.
 The knowledge, history, hospitality and pikelets (did I mention the pikelets) were worth twice what they charged us.
 We left a tip.

 With the changes forced on us, that was really the finish of the mining section of the trip, so we headed back to Reefton to work on the wining and dining.
 Quite successfully too.

 Travelling home through Marlborough next day, with all the vineyards and wineries along the road, there was talk of making the next trek south just a wining tour.
 It would be easier I guess, but we’ve still got places to see, and tracks to drive.
 But we have had our share of nature, thanks very much.

-Check out more pics from the mining tour trip in the gallery above.
+Check out more pics from the mining tour trip in the gallery below.